Pilgrimage (Hajj)

 A set of ceremonies and rituals remember the activities of the Prophet Ibrahim (Abraham) and his family throughout their journey.
 Each rite of passage from the circumambulation of the Kaaba (Tawaf) to the symbolic stoning of the devil, is rich in spiritual symbolism and importance, linking the pilgrim to centuries of Islamic history.
 Tawaf, or circumambulation of the Kaaba, represents the heavenly bodies’ perpetual rotation in accordance with Allah’s divine rule.
 The stoning of the devil signifies a strong act of self-purification and renewal, representing the rejection of evil elements within oneself.

-See also The Benevolent Heart of Islam: Understanding Zakat
+See also The Essence of Prayer in Islam: NAMAZ/SALAH

 A Global Gathering